Skip To Main Content

 Nutrition Services plays a crucial role in the HOTM program by serving the HOTM every day on school produce bars.
 We also work closely with the Education and Community Programs team at the Center to source HOTM produce from Organic, BIPOC-Owned, Woman-Owned, Local, or Small-Scale farms in California.

-March's Harvest of the Month: Spring Lettuce Mix!
+July's Harvest of the Month: Stone Fruit!

 First page of the PDF file: OUSDHOTMcalendar2023-2026